 One more test: Jesus said, If Satan casts out Satan, he is divided against himself; how then will his kingdom stand?
 (Matthew 24:26).

 This indicates that Satan will not cast out a demon.
 Therefore, if a true exorcism is carried out, it is by the Spirit of God; and if that's the case, it is a good sign that other works

 of power carried out by that group are also by the Spirit of God.

 I came to Messiah from a background of intense occult practices, pantheistic and polytheistic religions and hallucinogenic drugs.
 If you have never been there I cannot convey how far out I got.
 I can only assure you that for several years after my salvation I still had intense psychological problems that I can only classify as demonic.
-During those years I underwent perhaps three successful exorcisms, and clearly remember that after each one I experienced two things: first, for several days I felt that something was missing; and second, I experienced significant and permanent relief.
+During those years I underwent perhaps three successful exorcisms in a group of believers that held to solid basic doctrine, and clearly remember that after each one I experienced two things: first, for several days I felt that something was missing; and second, I experienced significant and permanent relief.
 I can only conclude that the something that I felt was missing was a demon, and that the expulsion of the demon is what brought the relief.